 Objective 4.2 To ensure the Mobile Claims Center site is prepared to begin allowing visitors Description Prior to the site being opened, IT and Operations will need to communicate the state of readiness of both the physical site and the readiness of the technology.
 Purpose To ensure the site is fully operational prior to opening Participants IT, Operations, Site Manager Action Plans Operations Identifies one resource on-site to communicate with RK EMS regarding any changes or additions to the basecamp.
 Inspects basecamp site within 72 hours of site activation and makes RK EMS aware of any issues or defects in equipment.
 Manages the contractors who are setting up the site and ensures the site is set up according the plans.
 Once the site set-up has been deemed ready by Operations, the Operations lead will communicate this with IT representatives.
-IT Begins set-up of equipment once Operations has completed site.
+Begins set-up of equipment once Operations has completed site.
 Works with Agility staff to ensure the proper set up of remote satellites.
 Ensures that all laptops, phones, and other equipment is working as expected.
-Once the Site Manager.
-Site Manager Officially opens the site to visitors once IT and Operations have confirmed the site is ready Exhibits Mobile Claims Center - Site Map Additional Information Compliance TWIA & RK Emergency Management Services - Memorandum of Understanding
+Once the connection and performance have been confirmed, IT will communicate this to the Site Manager.
+Officially opens the site to visitors once IT and Operations have confirmed the site is ready Exhibits Mobile Claims Center - Site Map Additional Information Compliance